 Combekk’s Future – Innovation

-The next range will be made from iron bars which Combekk has purchased from an old prison.
+The next range will be made from iron bars that Combekk has purchased from an old prison.
 Possibly to be named “The Prison Edition”.
 Recycling at its finest.

 Who This Dutch Oven Would Suit!

 Young people who want to learn to cook with cast iron.
-Dare I say it rediscover some of our world’s history in the process.
+Dare I say it rediscovers some of our world’s history in the process?

 Those who really are into recycling especially natural materials that can be re-recycled.

 I would have to say that this Dutch oven would suit anybody that adores cooking.
 Combekk recipes are available on their website.

 These recipes are modern, clean, and very much on-trend.
 Which will appeal to many home chefs or those wanting to learn how to cook nutritious, easy, and quick meals.